irnerio-opendata/memo/development/06/informal-competency-questions.md

 CQ_6.1

 ### Question
-Return all the codices in which at least one folio is made of a different material with respect to the other folios.
+Return all the codices in which at least one folio is made of a different material with respect to the other folios that are part of that codex.

 ### Expected outcome
 A list of codices.